Executive Vice President

 Richard C. Laskey

 Temple Sinai is my Sinai because here I have realized what being Jewish means to me.
 I have taken classes to learn Hebrew and was able to be a part of the Adult B’not Mitzvah in 2011, a moment of which I am very proud.
 Temple Sinai has provided my entire family with many opportunities for learning, spirituality and tikkun olam.
 We have made new and wonderful friends here; it’s a place we call home.

-My husband, Seth, and I joined Temple Sinai in 2004.
-We became active in Temple life through our children's participation in Religious School.
-Sarah just had her Bat Mitzvah in June, Rebecca will participate in Rabbi White's confirmation class this coming year and Daniel will graduate from Hebrew High this spring.
-All three of our kids sang in the Junior Choir, participated in the Hevra program and attended JORTY, SORTY, Rosh Chodesh and J-Crew events and activities.
-Daniel and Rebecca were fortunate to be able to go to Israel this past spring and have travelled on many other temple trips.
-They will both be serving as vice-presidents on the SORTY board this year.
-Seth has been a valued member of the Temple board for many years serving as Membership co-chair and Brotherhood President.
-Our appreciation of the clergy and leadership fuels our desire to help create a warm welcoming home for all in our community.
+Seth and I joined Temple Sinai in 2004.
+We became active in temple life through our children’s participation in Religious School, junior choir, JORTY, SORTY, and the many teen programs and service opportunities that they were fortunate to be a part of.
+Seth has been a valued member of the Temple Board for many years serving as Membership co-chair, Brotherhood President and currently, a member of the Todah Rabah committee.
+Our appreciation of the clergy and leadership fuels our desire to help create a warm, welcoming home for all in our community.

 Temple Sinai is my Sinai because when I enter the building, I have found my home.
 Everyone is supportive, welcoming, and truly interested in my family and me.